Lunellavz/reading-notes201/class-03.md

 - **If else** staements runs a condtion depending on if true or false, and has seperate conditions.

 switch statements; " A switch tsatement starts with a varaible called the swtich value.
-Each case indicates a possible value for this variable and the code that should run if the varaible matches that value.
+Each case indicates a possible value for this variable and the code that should run if the varaible matches that value. " (p 164)

+## Loops

+-For loops; "if you need to run code a specific number of times, use for loop." (p 170)

+-while loops are for when you dont know how many times a code should run ( as long as code is true)

+-Do while loops: